 Julie Jaron, Director of Visual and Performing Arts, writes, “Year after year, Priscilla’s arts integration work with Springfield Public Schools proves to deepen the way students and their teachers understand so many subject areas.
 The arts transform the learning process into an engaging, impactful, and often joyous learning experience.
 Making meaning out of challenging concepts doesn’t have to be boring.
 Arts integration breathes life into this dreary paradigm and inspires student’s academic growth.”

-Professional Development in Pittsfield Public Schools
+The Pittsfield Public Schools

 Since our launch, Priscilla has been working with Pittsfield Public Schools and Berkshire Educational Resources (Berk12), to provide arts integration mentorship and training to teachers in Berkshire County.
+This school year, we are supporting the Pittsfield Public Schools 21st Century Community Learning Centers Program.

 This work is supported in part by grants from the Pittsfield Education Enrichment Fund of the Berkshire Taconic Community Foundation.